dnacreative/themestruck-starter-sidebar-simple-1/README.md

 ## Bugs and Issues

-If you have any bug or Issues with this template, please comment on the [Edujoy Template page](http://themestruck.com/theme/vertical-sidebar-navigation-starter-bootstrap-template/)
+If you have any bug or Issues with this template, please comment on the [Vertical Sidebar Template page](http://themestruck.com/theme/vertical-sidebar-navigation-starter-bootstrap-template/)

 ## Creator